Augmented Reality with FLIR ONE

 and somewhat ironically the Red Funnel ferry passed by , she really does have a Red Funnel 🙂

-Later, Laura, our volunteer “MOB”, dropped over the side to test the MOB capabilities of Boat Beacon and the FLIR ONE.
+Later, Laura, our volunteer “MOB”, dropped over the side to test the MOB capabilities of our apps and the FLIR ONE.
 It was pitch black.

 We drifted away.
 We couldn’t see a thing with the naked eye,